Chapter 14

 Let us notice the following verses,

 7 … The purpose of the attack was to prevent Paul from becoming conceited or spiritually proud.
+Also notice the torment came from Satan.

 8 … Three times Paul pleaded with God to have it removed.

 9(a) … Unlike with Job and Peter, this thorn was not to be a temporary condition.
 Thus, for the rest of his earthly life Paul had to contend with persecutions and afflictions.
 In this case, God was actually using the evil of Satan to prevent Paul from sinning.
-Many times this is how God keeps us humble and close to Him.
+Sometimes this is how God keeps us humble and close to Him.

 9(b)-10 … After Paul received God's answer to his prayer he realized that the afflictions were for his eternal good.
 Thus, not only did Paul stop praying for the removal of his afflictions, but gratefully accepted them.

-The Times Of Temptation To Sin
+The Times of Temptation to Sin

 James 4:7